-At Orient Street Motors, you can request a full 65 point safety check for free as part of any minor, major or log book service on your vehicle.
+At Orient Street Motors, you can request a full 65 Point Vehicle Inspection Report for free as part of any minor, major or log book service on your vehicle.
 This includes checking the level and condition of coolant in your system and the written report will tell you if we feel a radiator flush, coolant replacement or any repairs are required to maintain the safety and performance of your vehicle.

 What happens if I postpone a radiator flush?